-- (1) 1 Examinations can take place as written or oral examinations, as seminar lectures, papers, or written works.2 They relate to the learning goals of each respective course or courses.
-3 In individual cases, the record of achievement can be done as teamwork. - (2) 1 Examination results will be announced according to the proceedings as determined by the Board of Examiners.
-2There is no notification of individual results.
-3 Students are solely responsible for informing themselves in a timely manner of their results as well as the rules concerning re-taking examinations. - (3) Where a graded piece of work is assessed by more than one examiner, the grade is determined by forming the average of the grades awarded; In averaging grades, only the first decimal digit after the comma is kept; all further digits are dropped. - (4) 1 Examinations are at least one hour long and at the maximum, they can last two hours.
-2 Each respective examiner authorises which tools and aids will be allowed during the examination.
-3 Minutes are to be kept about the examination.
-4 The exam proctor must confirm the correctness of the exam by signing the minutes.
-5 The minutes must contain all incidents that occurred during the examination that might be relevant in determining the results. - (5) 1 If a candidate arrives late for an examination, that individual cannot be given extra time to make up for lost time.
-2 Leaving the examination room is allowed with the proctor's permission.
-3 Time and length of absence are to be noted on the examination paper. - (6) 1Each respective examiner normally corrects the examinations.
-2A second examiner must assess an exam if it has been marked "insufficient".
-3Each respective examiner sets the grades for individual tests of performance according to § 16.
-4Examination results must be made available at the latest four weeks after completion of each respective exam.
-5 The corrected copy of written examination work remains in the examination files.
+- (1) Examinations can take place as written or oral examinations, as seminar lectures, seminar contributions, or written works.
+They relate to the learning goals of each respective course or courses.
+In individual cases, the record of achievement can be done as teamwork. - (2) Examination results will be announced according to the proceedings as determined by the Board of Examiners.
+There is no notification of individual results.
+Students are solely responsible for informing themselves in a timely manner of their results as well as the rules concerning re-taking examinations. - (3) Where a graded piece of work is assessed by more than one examiner, the grade is determined by forming the average of the grades awarded; In averaging grades, only the first decimal digit after the comma is kept; all further digits are dropped. - (4) Examinations are at least one hour long and at the maximum, they can last two hours.
+Each respective examiner authorises which tools and aids will be allowed during the examination.
+Minutes are to be kept about the examination.
+The exam proctor must confirm the correctness of the exam by signing the minutes.
+The minutes must contain all incidents that occurred during the examination that might be relevant in determining the results. - (5) If a candidate arrives late for an examination, that individual cannot be given extra time to make up for lost time.
+Leaving the examination room is allowed with the proctor's permission.
+Time and length of absence are to be noted on the examination paper. - (6) Each respective examiner normally corrects the examinations.
+A second examiner must assess an exam if it has been marked "insufficient".
+Each respective examiner sets the grades for individual tests of performance according to § 16.
+Examination results must be made available at the latest four weeks after completion of each respective exam.
+The corrected copy of written examination work remains in the examination files.